A good fence can mark boundaries, confine pets, exclude unwanted visitors,

 percent or more of their surveyed customers.
 Based on the comments we received

 from raters, most of the negative ratings related to poor workmanship,

 lousy customer service and communication, and taking too long to complete

-of complaints we gathered from local Better Business Bureaus (BBB) for
+complaints we gathered from the Better Business Bureau (BBB) for a recent

 When contracting with a fence building company, get everything in writing:

 exact specifications for what is to be built, a drawing specifying where